tBaxter/another-rodeo/src/pages/web-things/deploying.md

 img_path: /img/web-things/
 thumb: facepalm.jpg
 ---
-  {% figure img_path "facepalm.jpeg" "Face, meet palm." %}
+  {% figure img_path "facepalm.jpg" "Face, meet palm." %}

 At one time, deployments were simply uploading files via FTP.
 When we weren't editing live files in production.
 We were but simple cavedwellers, and those were interesting times.